 With Baking Soda

-- Make a paste: Mix together equal parts baking soda and water in a bowl.
-You might need to adjust the quantities slightly to ensure the paste is thick but easy to spread.
-Mix it well.
+- Make a paste: Mix equal parts baking soda and water in a small bowl.
+The consistency should be thick but spreadable.

-- Rinse and dry: Rinse the baking sheet under warm water to remove the baking soda residue and air dry on a drying rack.
+- Rinse: Wash the sheet with warm water to remove the residue and let it air dry.

 With Baking Soda and Vinegar

-- Clean the sheet: Clean the sheet with regular dish soap and warm water.
+- Wash up: Wash the sheet with standard dish soap and warm water.

-- Rinse and dry: Rinse it well, and air dry it on a drying rack.
+- Dry: Rinse thoroughly and place it on a drying rack.

 With Hydrogen Peroxide

-- Pour hydrogen peroxide: Pour hydrogen peroxide directly onto the baking sheet and let it sit for up to two hours.
+- Pour peroxide: Cover the surface of the baking sheet with a layer of hydrogen peroxide.
+Let it sit for two hours.

-- Wash: Wash the baking sheet with warm water and dish soap.
+- Wash thoroughly: Clean the baking sheet with warm soapy water to remove all traces of the peroxide.

 Testing Hydrogen Peroxide